Exercise For Metabolic Syndrome

 All of the exercise programs lasted 8 months.

 At the end of the study, it was apparent that the aerobic exercise program was much more effective than working out on Cybex machines.
-Curiously, the combination program was only slightly better.
-The researchers concluded that the extra time required to perform both aerobic and resistance exercise wasn’t really worth it (Bateman LA, et al. 2011).
+Curiously, the combination program was only slightly better than aerobic exercise by itself.
+The researchers concluded that the extra time required to perform both aerobic and resistance exercise wasn’t really worth the small additional benefits compared to performing aerobic exercise alone (Bateman LA, et al. 2011).

-Aerobic exercise appears to be more beneficial for metabolic syndrome than resistance exercise.
-A regular walking program can be helpful and, if you can do it, higher intensity exercise is even better.
-If you can find an exercise physiologist to develop a specific plan for you, that would be superb.
+Aerobic exercise appears to be more beneficial than resistance exercise for metabolic syndrome.
+A regular walking program can be helpful and higher intensity exercise is even better.
+If you can find a knowledgeable certified personal trainer to develop a specific plan for you, that would be superb.
 But, if not, I offer some tips below.

 PREVENTING METABOLIC SYNDROME BY STAYING FIT